 I know lots of people who have fallen in love with a company’s products and then have signed on to to be a consultant or distributor for that company.
 Direct sales is a fabulous work-at-home opportunity for stay-at-home moms!
 Don’t let the word “sales” scare you – you basically just get to earn an income on your own schedule for recommending products that you love and believe in to your family and friends.

 Also, it’s no secret that I’m a Young Living Essential Oils Independent Distributor.
 Way before I ever decided to pursue Young Living Essential Oils as a business, I was given some essential oil samples.
 I saw such great success with those samples that I decided to sign up as a Wholesale Member (just so I could save 24%!).
-I quickly realized that I loved sharing about (and people loved hearing about) the healing properties of Young Living Essential Oils (and the awesome health benefits my family was seeing) – so, pursuing it as a business was a natural next step for me.
+I quickly realized that I loved sharing about (and people loved hearing about) Young Living Essential Oils (and all of my family’s success stories) – so, pursuing it as a business was a natural next step for me.

 2. Can you sew?
 Offer your services as a seamstress.